 One of only a few indigenous designs of watchmakers' lathe from the United Kingdom, the C.L.H. was manufactured by C. Levitt & Son of Stockton-on-Forest, near York.
 The maker's rather too succinct comment on their lathe was "Diecast with an alloy as strong as steel.
 Can be used right or left hand.
 Hollow precision ground mandrel with draw in spindle for 8 mm standard collets and step chucks.
 Adjustable bearings.
 Hardened T-rest.
 Ground runner with hollow and point centres.
 Fixed tailstock.
 Overall measurements: 8 in x 3 in".
-Although no confirmed date is available for the lathe's production (or any contemporary advertisement yet to be found) the C.L.H. is featured in the 1952 edition Donald Carle's book "The Watchmaker's and Model Engineer's Lathe") so one must assume that the lathe was a product of the 1940s.
+A further comment was that: "..all the headstocks and tailstocks are machined to standard Gauges with the round bed and falt at back." lthough no confirmed date is available for the lathe's production (or any contemporary advertisement yet to be found) the C.L.H. is featured in the 1952 edition Donald Carle's book "The Watchmaker's and Model Engineer's Lathe") so one must assume that the lathe was a product of the 1940s.
 Confirming this, an example has been discovered (with a dull chrome finish) with a date, 1948, scratched into it; the lathe and its engraving can be seen towards the bottom of this page.
 Several versions of the C.L.H. are known to have been offered, including the conventionally arranged, Geneva-pattern No. 14 with its main castings in bronze, a 40 mm centre height and a spindle to take the 8 mm collets common to all C.L.H. lathes - and the almost identical No. 11, but this model having a bed so short that it was unable to mount a tailstock.

 Designed to be clamped in a vice, the very rare bronze-body No. 7 is shown immediately below.
 Of simple, one-piece construction and 5.5-inches long, it was fitted with a ground spindle running directly in the material of the headstock - the casting being split on one side and fitted with clamp screws, a most unusual arrangement for this class of lathe yet one which, in practice, worked perfectly well.
 The 0.5-inch diameter spindle took 8 mm collets and was turned by a 2-step pulley overhung on its outboard end, a simple and cheap-to-produce solution.
 The tailstock was of the most basic kind with just a push-spindle 0.25-inches in diameter and a locking screw that bore directly against it.
 Following the company tradition of offering lathes without tailstocks, a No. 8 version was also produced; this was identical to the No. 7 but with a much shorter bed that was just long enough to mount the hand T-rest assembly.